FoushWare/elzatona_web/apps/website/network/data/final-questions-v01/react/reference.md

        constructor() {
          super();
          this.state = {
-           message: 'This is a class component',
+           message: "This is a class component",
          };
        }
        updateMessage() {
          this.setState({
-           message: 'Updating the class component',
+           message: "Updating the class component",
          });
        }
        render() {